An Online Framework for Ephemeral Edge Computing in the Internet of Things: Introduction

 \subsection{Ephemeral Edge Computing}

 In real world applications, various edge devices can be used to form a local edge network spontaneously and process computational tasks of different applications.
 One common observation here is that the total time period is limited in real-world IoT examples.
 In particular, the running time of a local edge network can be limited due to mobility of edge devices.
 Also, when edge computing is initiated to operate an IoT user's application, the usage time of the application can be finite.
 Therefore, we introduce a notion of \emph{ephemeral edge computing} to capture cases in which edge computing occurs in a relatively short time period.

-As discussed next, this concept admits many real-world IoT applications in several industrial and civilian areas in which total time period available for the use of edge computing is constrained.
+Here, we note that there exists a suite of industry products related to edge computing (e.g., from Nokia or Amazon).
+However, these products are mostly related to infrastructure-based edge computing, and to our knowledge, they have not been yet exploited to deploy a concept such as ephemeral edge computing.
+Meanwhile, the emerging O-RAN standard \cite{ORAN1} will have capabilities to support short-lived computing transactions, however, O-RAN does not provide any ephemeral edge computing solution that can leverage these capabilities, as such solutions are left to the research community, which motivates the timeliness and need for this work.
+As discussed next, the concept of ephemeral edge computing admits many real-world IoT applications in several industrial and civilian areas in which total time period available for the use of edge computing is constrained.